-If the nature, scope or budget of your project changes, contact the Program Consultant to get prior approval; otherwise, you may be asked to repay the grant.
+If the nature, scope or budget of your project changes, contact the program consultant to get prior approval; otherwise, you may be asked to repay the grant.

-Submit a report on your activities through our online application system after you complete your project.
-If you are unsure how to write your report, contact the Program Consultant.
+Submit a report on your activities after you complete your project.
+If you are unsure of how to write your report, contact the program consultant.

 - Pay attention to reporting requirements and deadlines.
-If a report is not received by the due date, SK Arts will be unable to process your future grant applications or payments and may ask you to repay the grant. - Develop a cost report, keep your receipts and use the report form in the online application system.
+If a report is not received by the due date, the Arts Board will be unable to process your future grant applications or payments and may ask you to repay the grant. - Develop a cost report, keep your receipts and use the reporting forms provided.
 Keep in mind that written contracts are required between artists and anyone wanting to engage, contract, hire or enlist their services.
-Check out The Arts Professions Act for more information.
+Check out The Arts Professions Act for more.

-All grant recipients must acknowledge SK Arts support publicly.
+All grant recipients must acknowledge Saskatchewan Arts Board support publicly.
 This is important because it encourages awareness of and support for public funding of the arts.